-Who is part of the State Highway 119 Coalition?
+Who is part of the CO Highway 119 Coalition?

 The State Highway 119 Coalition is comprised of the City of Boulder, the City of Longmont, Boulder County and Commuting Solutions.
 Also involved in the planning and process is the Regional Transit District (RTD), the Colorado Department of Transportation (CDOT), High Performance Transportation Enterprise (HPTE) and the local area chambers.

 The SH 119 Coalition provides a political forum to coordinate and to advocate for the local and regional planning and implementation of multi-modal transportation improvements connecting Boulder and Longmont and serving regional and inter-regional travel needs for today and into the future.

 CO Highway 119, better known as the Diagonal, is the primary corridor that connects Boulder to Longmont.
 The highway in its entirety stretches from Clear Creek Canyon between Golden and Idaho Springs to I-25 in Longmont: 63.7 miles.
 The portion between Boulder and Longmont is roughly 20-miles long and is the focus of the coming changes.
 Currently the primary ways to travel along State Highway 119 between Longmont and Boulder are driving, riding the BOLT or J bus services operated by RTD and cycling along the LoBo trail.

 Why does CO Highway 119 needs these changes?